Why I'm not Answering: Understanding Determinants of Classification of an Abstaining Classifier for Cancer Pathology

-Likewise, table~\ref{tab:abs_results2} shows the joint base accuracy, abstention rates, and the accuracy on the retained samples for different combinations of the tasks.
+Likewise, Table~\ref{tab:abs_results2} shows the accuracy of the baseline model, abstention rates, and the accuracy of the abstaining model on the retained samples for different combinations of the tasks.
 This facilitates evaluation of the model based on the priority of the desired combination of tasks.
 For any combination of tasks, a na\"\i{}ve guess for the accuracy and abstention rate would be the smallest of the individual accuracy and largest of the individual abstention rates, for example, for site-histology combination for LA-KY registries, the guess would be 90.27\% accuracy with 38.75\% abstention rate.
-However, this is possible only if the reports abstained by the model for the task with the highest abstention rate is the superset of the reports abstained by the model for the other tasks in the combination.
-Based on the results from the table~\ref{tab:abs_results2}, we see that the model abstains on different sets of reports for different tasks, making the combined accuracy lower and the combined abstention higher than the na\"\i{}ve guess.
+However, this is possible only if the reports abstained by the model for the task with the largest abstention rate is the super set of the reports abstained by the model for the other tasks in the combination.
+Based on the results from Table~\ref{tab:abs_results2}, we see that the model abstains on different sets of reports for different tasks, making the combined accuracy lower and the combined abstention higher than the na\"\i{}ve guess.

 Figure~\ref{fig:lime_out} shows typical output from LIME for four specific reports.
-We can see from the correctly classified cancer types that the results returned by LIME make sense: `prostate' is important when reports are correctly classified as prostate cancer, `lung' for lung cancer, and `breast' for breast cancer.
+We can see from the correctly classified cancer types that the results returned by LIME are logical: `prostate' is important when reports are correctly classified as prostate cancer, `lung' for lung cancer, and `breast' for breast cancer.
 Additionally, LIME provides other words one might not have anticipated, but that make sense after examining the context.
 For example, the subsite of breast tumors are often identified by analogy to a clock which is unique to breast cancers.
-The top word for breast cancer, `ductal,' refers to a histology type, `ductal carcinoma,' that is distinct to breast and pancreatic cancers.
-Similarly, lobes and lobectomies are distinct to lung cancers, and Gleason scores to prostate cancer.
-Also it is frequently the case that reports correctly assigned to a cancer type have mostly positive contributors to the classification.
+The top word for breast cancer (`ductal'), refers to a histology type (`ductal carcinoma') that is distinct to breast and pancreatic cancers.
+Similarly, `lobes' and `lobectomies' are distinct to lung cancers, and `Gleason scores' to prostate cancer.
+Also\edit, it is frequently the case that reports correctly assigned to a cancer type have mostly positive contributors to the classification.